abcnever/cordova-haml-sass-coffee/README.md

     git pull --rebase git@github.com:NeverAgain/phonegap-haml-sass-coffee.git master

+  if you don't want to include this repo's git history. delete .git directory and

+    git init

+  to re-initialize a git repo

 2.if you don't use RVM, skip this step.

   create the necessary `.ruby-version` and `.ruby-gemset` files: